 - Recruit, mentor, supervise, retain and evaluate all coaches, administrators and support staff.

-- Commit to the principle of diversity, promoting an atmosphere of respect for and sensitivity to the dignity of every person.
-Initiate a leadership role on campus in this area, and, through diverse hiring pools, strive for gender and ethnic diversity in the institution’s administrative and coaching positions.
+- Commits to the principle of diversity, promoting an atmosphere of respect for and sensitivity to the dignity of every person.
+Initiates a leadership role on campus in this area, and, through diverse hiring pools, strives for gender and ethnic diversity in the institution’s administrative and coaching positions.

 - Provide leadership and vision to create diverse athletic teams.

-- Create an environment that prioritizes sportsmanship and civility, and provide staff members with professional development opportunities, including informing departmental members of policies, procedures, rules and regulations of the NCAA, HCAC, NCAC, Title IX and Earlham College.
+- Creates an environment that prioritizes sportsmanship and civility and provides staff members with professional development opportunities, including informing departmental members of policies, procedures, rules and regulations of the NCAA, HCAC, NCAC, Title IX and Earlham College.

 - Provide leadership and active involvement in the review and revision of College policies and procedures governing intercollegiate athletics.